OriLevi026/Video-To-Report-Generation-App/README.md

 # Video To Report Generation App

 ## Overview
-This Streamlit app is designed to generate reports from videos.
+This app is designed to generate reports from videos.
 Users can upload an MP4 video file or provide a YouTube URL, and the app processes the video to generate a comprehensive report.
 This tool is especially useful for summarizing video content, extracting insights, and converting video data into a more accessible format.

 ## Features
 - **Video Upload**: Users can upload MP4 video files directly.